-- Bade, J. J. (2017).
-Deutsche Einwanderung und Kultur in Neuseeland = (German Immigration and Culture in New Zealand).
+- Bade, J. N. (2017).
+Deutsche Einwanderung und Kultur in Neuseeland (German immigration and culture in New Zealand).
 In E. Grothe, A. Pomerance, A. Schulz (Eds.)
-Ludwig Haas: Ein deutscher Jude und Kämpfer für die Demokratie (Ludwig Haas: German Jew and Fighter for Democracy) (pp. 279-289).
-Dusseldorf: Droste.
+Ludwig Haas: Ein deutscher Jude und Kämpfer für die Demokratie (Ludwig Haas: German Jew and fighter for democracy) (pp. 279-289).
+Dusseldorf, Germany: Droste Verlag.

 - Bade, J. N. (Ed.)
 (2016).
 Karl Hanssen's memoirs of his wartime experiences in Samoa and New Zealand 1915-1916 Frankfurt am Main, Germany: Peter Lang Edition.
 10.3726/978-3-653-06295-3